Borat: Language

-No Kazakh language is heard in the film.
+No Kazakh language dialogue is heard in the film.
 Borat's neighbours in Kazakhstan were portrayed by Romani people, who were unaware of the film's subject until after it premiered.
 Sacha Baron Cohen (Borat) commonly speaks Hebrew (due to his mother being Israeli and being fluent in the language) throughout the film, mixing with phrases of Polish.
 Romanian was spoken at the beginning of the film in the Romani town.
 The Cyrillic alphabet used in the film is the Russian form, not the Kazakh one, but most of the words written in it (especially the geographical names) are either misspelled or make no sense at all.
 The English words are typed on an English keyboard with a Russian language setting.
 The lettering on the Lockheed L-188 Electra in the beginning of the film is merely the result of Roman characters on a reversed image, and promotional materials spell "BORДT" with a Cyrillic letter for D substituted for the "A" in Faux Cyrillic style typically used to give a "Russian" appearance.
 While Baron Cohen speaks Hebrew in the film, Ken Davitian (Azamat) speaks Armenian.